Shen Congwen: Career

 In the fall of 1930, Shen moved to Wuchang where he taught a three-hour course at Wuhan University.
 In the spring of the following year, Shen returned to Hunan following the death of his father.
 Arriving back at the university in March, was too late for a reappointment and lost his teaching job there.
 He then taught at Qingdao University (renamed Shandong University in 1932) for two years before returning to Beijing.
 In 1933, Shen moved to Beijing with his wife, Zhang Zhaohe, and began work on his masterpiece, Border Town.
 The same year, he became the editor for the Art and Literature section of Tianjin's Da Gong Bao, one of the most influential magazines then.

 After the Japanese invasion of 1937, Shen wrote little fiction.
 That year he fled Beijing, living for four months in Hunan in a city on the Yuan River, before finally fleeing to Kunming following the Japanese bombardment of Wuhan.
 In Kunming, he taught at National Southwestern Associated University.

 The war ended in 1945 and Shen returned to Beijing in the summer of 1946.
 He taught at Peking University until 1949, when he was removed from his position in a political purge.

-Shen Congwen was a particularly apolitical writer.
+Shen was a particularly apolitical writer.
 In the early years of the People's Republic of China his resistance to the heavy politicization of the arts lead to him being publicly attacked in big character posters and subsequently to a mental breakdown.
 In early 1949, Shen drank kerosene and cut his throat and wrist in a suicide attempt.
 He never published another work of fiction, unable to write stories fitting the political requirements of the new regime.

 In 1950, he began work at the Chinese Museum of History in Beijing, labelling artifacts and giving tours.
 His identity also began to change from a writer to a researcher of cultural relics, the main field is ancient Chinese costumes.
 During the cultural revolution, his job at the museum became a cleaning position, forcing him to spend his days scrubbing toilets.
-Shen Congwen was finally politically rehabilitated in 1978.
+Shen was finally politically rehabilitated in 1978.
 That year, he left the museum for work with the Institute of History of the Chinese Academy of Social Sciences.
 In this part of his career, after 1950, he published many academic writings on Chinese art history.